What to do at New Jersey's Most Popular Beaches

 Exit 17 Sea Isle City

 There are all types of beaches at Sea Isle City: bathing beaches, catamaran and sailboat launching beaches, kayaking beaches, kiteboarding beaches, rafting beaches, surf-fishing beaches, and volleyball beaches.
 Fees: daily and weekly for ages 12+.
 No beach tag fee for kids 11 & under.
 Free beach days on Wednesdays.
-Activities: biking, skating, sailing lessons, family fun nights and family dance parties at Excursion Park.
+Activities: biking, inline skating, sailing lessons, family fun nights, Teen Night at Excursion Park, and more!

 Exit 11 Atlantic City